wakkihaya/neurotechjp/src/md/en/blog/castillo-neurosity.md

 > We just didn't build a device and then figure out the applications, we started thinking,
 > 'How do we want to offer value to people's lives?'
 > 'How do we want people to use a device?'
-> So we have basically our product or the ideas that we want to implement, and we started designing from the ground up based on the sensors of the head.
+> So we had basically our product or the ideas that we wanted to implement, and we started designing from the ground up based on the sensors of the head.
 > We took a mannequin pretty much for the different sensor locations that we wanted to tackle.
-And then we design around all that."
+And then we designed all around that."

 &nbsp;